Call 911 If:

 - Check the person's pulse for 10 seconds.

-- For an adult or child, place the heel of one hand on the center of the chest at the nipple line.
+- Place the heel of one hand on the center of the chest at the nipple line.
 You can also push with one hand on top of the other.
-For an infant, place two fingers on the breastbone.

 - Do chest compressions only, at the rate of 100-120 per minute or more.
 Let the chest rise completely between pushes.